AudioCrafter/Bee-Swarm-Addons/README.md

 # !!How to install!!

+0. you may have to uninstall older versions when updating.
+Addon will be updates somewhat regularly
 1. Download the latest release file from the file section on the top of the page or from [here](https://github.com/AudioCrafter/Bee-Swarm-Addons/raw/master/Beeswarm%20Addons%20Installer1.3.0.msi)
 2. open the ``Beeswarm Addons Installer.msi`` file
 3. Windows may say the program is malicious, you can just ignore this. (you can look at the code in the [source code](https://github.com/AudioCrafter/Bee-Swarm-Addons/tree/master/source%20code), and compile it by yourself if you want.)